hailey-royle/liv/readme.md

 Liv has two modes, insert and command.
 On start, liv is in command mode.
-Enter insert mode by pressing 'i', exit by pressing 'escape'.
+Enter insert mode by pressing 'i'(or 'a' or 'o'), exit by pressing 'escape'.

 ## Commands